Introduction

 Money matters

-Paying for living in the scheme can be split into three defined areas.
-With the second and third of these areas you may be entitled to financial support from social care.
+Paying to live in the scheme is split into three parts.
+You might get financial help for the second and third parts from social care.

 • Accommodation costs